ng-girls/todo-list-tutorial-french/component.md

 We'll add more style later on.

-**Note:** Angular-CLI supports css-extension languages out-of-the-box: sass, less, and stylus.
+**Note:** the Angular CLI supports css-extension languages out-of-the-box: sass, less, and stylus.

 The first property, `selector`, tells Angular what will be the name of the tag that we'll use to call the component.
 As we saw in the file `src/index.html`, we use the app component inside the body: